dbetm/handwritten-flowchart-with-cnn/README.md

 ------

 ## Extra
 Would you like to download the training dataset?
-[Link](https://www.kaggle.com/davbetm/flowchart-3b)
+[Link to Kaggle](https://www.kaggle.com/davbetm/flowchart-3b).
+On Kaggle you will find details about it.

 Please cite the dataset with: